 The 2013 Rum Howler – Top 25 Canadian Whiskies

-This year, during the run up to Christmas I decided it would be fun to publish a list of the Top 25 Canadian Whiskies which are available in the marketplace today.
-In keeping with the holiday spirit, the list will be published ‘countdown style’ beginning with a review of what my tasting group (The Rum Chums) has determined to be the 25th best Canadian Whisky and continuing with one review per day as I count down to the best Canadian Whisky in the World today.
+During the run up to Christmas (2013) I decided it would be fun to publish a list of the Top 25 Canadian Whiskies which were currently available in the marketplace.
+In keeping with the holiday spirit, the list was published ‘countdown style’ beginning with a review of what my tasting group (The Rum Chums) has determined to be the 25th best Canadian Whisky and continuing with one review per day as I counted down to the best Canadian Whisky in the World.

 Based upon my examinations, I narrowed the list of almost 100 whiskies to 40 Canadian Whisky contenders.
 At this point I set out to acquire samples of each of these whiskies for my Tasting Group’s analysis.
 Although some of these whiskies were already in my possession, I sent a call out to industry and acquired just about every other sample bottle I needed for the task.
 (In fact, I was sent extra samples by some producers who wanted to ensure I left no stone unturned.)
 I chose to place some of those extra samples into the tasting flights, and my friends and I judged 45 Canadian Whiskies over a time period from October 1 to November 15 in side by side blind tasting flights.

 I instructed each of my Judges (four including myself) to base their numerical scores for each whisky upon the following criteria:

 0-25 A spirit with a rating this low would actually kill you.